lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 In fact, the only thing we can infer about $$\mathsf y$$ is the value of $$g(\mathsf y)$$.
 In general, we could extrapolate from this observation to state that if the PMI function is the sum of a limited number of product functions, then that correspondingly limits the scope of inference tasks we can hope to solve while allowing us to only look at a limited set of statistics, or **features**, of the data.

 >Here, to clarify the terminology, we refer to **feature functions** of a random variable as real-valued functions on the alphabet, such as $$f: \mathcal X \to \mathbb R$$.
 Feature functions are often evaluated with the observed data samples, and the function values, which we refer to as **features**, are used for further inference and learning tasks instead of the raw data.
-Thus, these features are indeed the `information carrying device`.
-Since any known shifting and scaling do not change the information contents that these features carry, for convenience, we sometimes require a standard form, that the feature functions satisfying $$\mathbb E[f(\mathsf x)] = 0$$ and $$\mathbb E[f^2(\mathsf x)]=1$$, where both expectations are taken w.r.t. the reference distribution $$R_\mathsf x$$.
+Thus, these features are indeed the `information carrying device.` Since any known shifting and scaling do not change the information contents that these features carry, for convenience, we sometimes require a standard form, that the feature functions satisfying $$\mathbb E[f(\mathsf x)] = 0$$ and $$\mathbb E[f^2(\mathsf x)]=1$$, where both expectations are taken w.r.t. the reference distribution $$R_\mathsf x$$.

 When we write a product function like the one above in this standard form, we need to write out the scaling factor explicitly.
 That is, instead of $$f\otimes g$$, we need to write $$\sigma f\otimes g$$, with $$\sigma \geq 0$$.
 We call this triple, $$(\sigma, f, g)$$, a single **mode**.
 That is, a mode consists of a strength $$\sigma$$, and a pair of feature functions in $$\mathcal {F_X}$$ and $$\mathcal {F_Y}$$.